KATHY GRAVES FARLEY

 ~•~

-Now, having sold the Arrowhead Ranch Science School, Kathy is transferring her experience, tools and lessons on accepting the roles of leadership, enjoying the journey and positively impacting both a team and its goals.
-It is her call to arms for young adults everywhere.
-Kathy has published her lessons learned in a motivational book for young adults that takes the “scary” out of leadership and empowers young people for great accomplishments and self-actualization, setting them a confident path, for life.
-Her knowledge learned through tens of thousands of hours developing young leaders is captured in the pages of Kathy’s book “Krushing It!”
-7 Keys to Successful First Time Leadership.
-She shares her high energy, positive and humorous speaking engagements on college and high school campuses.
-She also continues to do personal coaching for young leaders 18-25 years old, as well as holding workshops for first-time leaders 14 to 25 years in age.
+In her book amazing book, Young Adults KRUSHING IT!
+Kathy has published her lessons in a motivational context that takes the “scary” out of leadership and empowers young people for great accomplishments and self-actualization, setting them on a confident path for life.
+With her knowledge through tens of thousands of hours spent developing young leaders is present in every page.
+She also shares her high energy, positive and humorous approach to experiential learning in speaking engagements at colleges and high schools across the USA.
+And her commitment also continues in personal coaching and workshops for young leaders 18 to 28 years in age.

-Kathy encourages you to reach out to her for a warm conversation about the importance of putting the right things in place for first-time leaders and her process for assuring their success that has been proven time and again.
+Kathy encourages you to reach out to her for a warm conversation about the importance of putting the right things in place for first-time leaders.
+Her process in mentoring and leading is seen in the success that graduates of her training have proven time and again!

 • • •